y-fujii/ovrvnc/readme.md

 	latitude  = -15.0
 	longitude = 180.0

-Note that using background image causes flickering.
-It will be fixed soon.

 ## Performance

 Although RFB protocol is old, I think it is still a simple and good protocol.